As seen in:

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Want to find out how to write the rest of your resume?
-Read more: How to Build a Resume From Scratch
+Read more about how to build a resume from scratch.

 Are You Detail-Oriented?